-Disc Problems: Herniated Disc, Bulging Disc, Slipped Disc — Disc Herniation Doctors in Torrance, CA
+Disc Problems: Herniated Disc, Bulging Disc, Slipped Disc — Herniated Disc Doctors in Torrance, CA

 What is a Herniated Disc?

 Commonly located in the lower spine, a herniated disc protrudes beyond vertebrae and irritates sensitive nerve endings by pressing against them.
 Nerve compression caused by a herniated disc produces tingling, painful sensations in the lower back, buttocks and legs.
 Unless treated, herniated discs will continue to compress nerves more forcefully.
-You may feel shooting, intense pain in your thighs, calves, buttocks and even your feet without getting slipped disc treatment in Torrance.
+You may feel shooting, intense pain in your thighs, calves, buttocks and even your feet without getting treated by our Torrance herniated disc doctor.
 Occasionally, herniated discs in the neck area will generate the same type of shooting pain in your arms and shoulders.

 Any type of chronic back pain that fails to respond to traditional treatment should always be evaluated by a Torrance herniated disc doctor.
 A herniated disc could rupture and require surgery.
 To diagnose a herniated disc, doctors rely on a patient's description of symptoms and, in some cases, magnetic resonance imaging scans (MRIs) to determine the exact location and condition of a herniated disc.